linnil1/KIR_graph/README.md

 * HISAT2 >= 2.2.1
 * samtools >= 1.15.1
 * BWA-MEM >= 0.7.17 (needed only for the WGS extraction stage)
-* wget (necessary for downloading hs37d5 in the WGS extraction stage)

 ### Example: Create a Conda Environment for Local Engine